 About Second Chance

 Second Chance creates opportunities for people to transform their own lives by fostering behavioral changes that promote personal responsibility, healthy relationships and positive contributions to society.
-We do this through programs that provide job readiness and life skills training, job placement, mental health and prisoner re-entry services, relapse prevention and sober-living housing for adults and youth in need.
+We accomplish this through programs that provide job readiness and life skills training, along with job placement, mental health and prisoner re-entry services, relapse prevention and sober-living housing for adults and youth in need.

 Value Statement: Second Chance CARES

 - Clients First: All programming begins from a position of respect for our clients’ needs.

 - Always Authentic: Our work is driven by knowledge of and empathy for our clients’ experiences.

 - Research Matters: We are committed to leveraging current research, evidence-based practices and assessing outcomes.

 - Employment is Key: Through improved self-esteem and personal responsibility, our clients gain employment and become positive contributors to society.